Posted by Kate , Sep 12, 2016

 Step 1.
 Download and Run the Software

 You will then enter in the main interface of the program where there are several modes for you to choose.
-Just click the third choice on the left side and go on.
+Just click "Recover Android Data" and go on.

 Step 2.
 Choose the Files Type to Scan

 All the recoverable data types will be listed on the screen, for example, contacts, messaging, call history and so on.
 You are now asked to choose the types of files you want to scan.
 Just tick the types you need and go on.

 Step 3.
 Choose the Fault Type

 Two types of fault are supported by the program, "Touch cannot be used or cannot enter the system" and "Black screen (or the screen is broken)".
 Choose the correct one according to your phone.
 As for the situation we are talking about, let's choose the first one.

 Note: Only some of Samsung devices in Galaxy S, Galaxy Note and Galaxy Tab series are supported by the "Recover Data from Broken Android" function now.